jtpeller/math-book/0-Prologue/1-Numbers.md

 | $D$ | $500$ |
 | $M$ | $1000$ |

 Roman numerals work by addition or subtraction represented by the order of these symbols.
 There are all sorts of conventions (like, you wouldn't want to represent $4$ by $IIII$) and rules, but they aren't really important to this section.
 Really, the point is that there are many representations possible.
-In fact, there are plenty of numeral systems that won't be discussed here, since this book will be using Arabic numerals anyway.
+In fact, there are plenty of numeral systems that won't be discussed here, since this book will be using Arabic Numerals anyway.

 ### Values

 Numerals are placed in a specific order to denote a quantity value.
-For instance, 42 represents four tens, and two ones.
-Or, 1234 represents one thousands, two hundreds, three tens, and four ones.
+For instance, $42$ represents four tens, and two ones.
+Or, $1,234$ represents one thousands, two hundreds, three tens, and four ones.
 To see how this works and why, see [Numerical Bases](#numerical-bases).

 Values can be represented on a ***number line***, which is a means of graphically displaying the relative values of numbers.